AntiSC2/TidyEngine/README.md

 - By default this will also build most of the dependencies.

 # License
-TidyEngine is under the LGPL v3.
+TidyEngine is under the MIT License.
 Certain files under the `bin/` folder have other licenses applied to them.
 Please check `LICENSE-ART.md` located under the `bin/` folder for more information.